dominicwllmsn/dominicwllmsn.github.io/_projects/1_qct-compression.md

 I was involved the design and execution of a set of computational experiments which often had to be created in Python from scratch.
 These were submitted to Gaussian using bash before being run and analysed on a high-performance computer cluster.
-Data analysis was done both localling using Numpy and Matplotlib and on a distributed computing cluster using bash.
+Data analysis was done both locally using Numpy and Matplotlib and on a distributed computing cluster using bash.

 See the paper [here](https://onlinelibrary.wiley.com/doi/full/10.1002/open.201800275).